Go to the table of contents.

 shopt options are disabled (off) by default.

-The return status when listing options is zero if all option are enabled.
+• when listing options: 0 if all option are enabled.

-When setting or unsetting options, the return status is zero unless an option is not a valid.
+• when setting or unsetting options: 0 unless an option is not a valid.

-cdable_vars if cd doesn't specifiy a directory, it's a variable whose value is a directory.
+cdable_vars if cd doesn't specifiy a directory, it is a variable whose value is a directory.
+(No $ )

 cdspell cd with minor spelling errors are corrected .